 - Cost: Activities involving nutraceuticals, ordering, storing, book keeping, et cetera, comes with administrative costs and we tend to spend more time with patients answering questions about complex nutritional protocols.
 All this is not directly reimbursable under the insurance coding system.
 We could charge more for our office visits, but this would in turn result in higher out-of-pocket costs for our patients.

-- Bottom line: An ethical physician will keep the best interest of patients foremost in his or her mind and examine ALL outside influences and financial considerations.
-In the end it up to each individual physician to make the best decisions for our practices and patients and it is up to each individual patient to make informed decisions about the treatments they wish to undergo.
+- Bottom line: Ethical physicians will always keep the best interest of patients foremost in mind and examine ALL outside influences and financial considerations.
+In the end it up to each individual clinician to make the best decisions for our practices and our patients AND it is up to each individual patient to make informed decisions about the treatments they wish to undergo.